Skip to main content

 1. Select a Component or Datasource: Begin by choosing the component or datasource to which you want to attach an event.
 This selection can be made using the canvas, the outline, or, in the case of datasources, either the shared datasources area or the local datasources area.

-1. Bind the Desired Action to the Event: Next, select the type of action explorer you wish to bind to the event.
+1. Bind the Desired Action to the Event: Next, select the type of action you wish to bind to the event.
 You have three options:

 • Standard Action: Configure automatic actions on datasources, such as create, save, drop, or order by, without the need for coding.